dmscott11/PyCitySchools_Challenge/README.md

 - Passing reading percentage decreased from 85.81% to 85.66%.
 - Overall passing percentage decreased from 65.17% to 64.86%.
 ### School Summary Changes
+Similarly to the District Summary, the changes in data occur from the grading and percentage measurements and in no other categories.
+There is no change in budget and money spent per student as it is the ninth-graders scores that are erased and not the ninth-graders as a whole.
+Therefore the student population does not change.
 ### Thomas High School Relative Changes
+Thomas High School did not drop any rankings by omitting the testing scores of ninth-graders.
+While their overall passing percentage did decrease, it was not enough to drop them from second overall to third.
+The percentage decrease was as follows:
+- Original Overall Passing %: 90.95%
+- New Overall Passing %: 90.63%
 ### Additional Charts
 #### Math and Reading by Grade
 #### Scores by School Spending
 #### Scores by School Size
 #### Scores by School Type
 ## Summation
+In summation, it can be seen that the omitting of Thomas High Schools ninth-graders did decrease their overall scores, but it is difficult to tell whether this is from academic dishonesty.
+In order to more thoroughly understand whether academic dishonesty occurred, we would need to analyze all ninth-graders within the school district and come up with a ruling.